 Cooked dal water is very nutritious , as it contains all the nutritents from the lentils .
 Its very light on stomach and easily digesteable .
 This water is also given for babbies and eldery person for better digestion.

 Obbattu / Holige is mainly prepared during festivals like Vara Mahalakshmi, Ugadi and Ganesha Festival in Karnataka and Andhra Pradesh .
-Its also prepared during Holi and on few special occasions in Maharastra.
+Its also prepared during Holi , Ganesha Chaturthi and on few special occasions in Maharastra.

-Obaatu Saaru is a sweet and spicy delicious curry .
-This is a very thin curry made with dal water and basic tempering with No Onions and No Garlic .
-As this is a Karnataka style curry , coocnut is the base to this curry.
+Obaatu Saaru is a sweet and spicy delicious curry with a thin water consistency.
+Use lentils cooked water , to make this curry .
+As this is a Karnataka style curry , coconut is the base to this curry.
 If you don't have coconut you can skip .
+And a final touch includes a basic tempering with No Onions and No Garlic .

 Firstly , drain cooked dal and separate it from water completely.